dantoniosara/EMG_tms/README.md

 # EMG_tms
-Reading Spike2 files for electromiography and preprocessing them
+Reading and preprocessing of Spike2 files for electromiography